avo-hq/prop_initializer/README.md

 ## Key Differences from [Literal](https://github.com/joeldrapper/literal)

-While `PropInitializer` is based on the [Literal Gem](https://github.com/joeldrapper/literal), there are some important differences:
+While `prop_initializer` is based on the [Literal Gem](https://github.com/joeldrapper/literal), there are some important differences:

-- **No Type Requirement:** [Literal](https://github.com/joeldrapper/literal)'s properties system enforces types, but `PropInitializer` omits this for flexibility.
+- **No Type Requirement:** [Literal](https://github.com/joeldrapper/literal)'s properties system enforces types, while `prop_initializer` omits them for flexibility.
 You can define properties without needing to specify a type.

 - **Simplified Initializer:** The initialization process has been modified to avoid requiring types at the time of property definition.